-1. link indicator

-2. activity indicator
+1 link indicator 2 : activity indicator tirik iriaicator ۷. ا activity infalcator

 Indicator Indicator Code Link and activity indicators are off The NIC is not connected to the network.
-Link indicator is The NIC is connected to a valid network at its maximum port speed (1 Gbps or 10 Gbps).
+Link indicator is green The NIC is connected to a valid network at its maximum port speed (1 Gbps or 10 Gbps).
+Link indicator is amber The NIC is connected to a valid network at less than its maximum port speed.
+Activity indicator is blinking green Network data is being sent or received.

-green